Git Branch

 git branch --delete --force -D this deletes "my-branch" and will also abandon unmerged changes

-The best way to see what is going on with all the branches is to use git branch --all -vv, so see all the verbose details on all the branches.
+The best way to see what is going on with all the branches is to use git branch --all -vv, so see all the verbose details on all the branches, both local and remote.

 It is also worth looking at some other git commands that work with branches.